 When you move into an apartment that has been renovated or built from scratch, it is important to consider the needs of future tenants.
 The following guide outlines some ways in which you can make your apartment more tenant-friendly for the next person who moves in.

 The following are some ways to make your current home more tenant-friendly:

 1) Add personal touches – Adding personal touches is always a good idea when renting out a place because it lets the new tenants know that they have been welcomed into someone’s home and not just their living room.
-Some of these personal touches could include pictures, plants, fresh flowers, or a vase with fresh flowers in it from the day before.
+Some of these personal touches could include high speed internet (see best internet in San Antonio), Netflix subscriptions, plants, etc…

 2) Furniture/Fixture Removal – When renting out a place that is currently occupied by its owner, furniture and fixture removal is essential for making the current living space more open and inviting.
 This can be accomplished through a big week of packing up and removing the items that don’t belong in a rental property.